 Aerobic endurance otherwise known as stamina is also a key fitness component for the Malinois.
 Herding dogs are known for their gruelling levels of stamina helping farmers sort sheep over distances covering 25miles+ of rough terrain a day.
 As a police dog the Malinois doesn’t require as much stamina as their sheep herding ancestors but stamina is still important.
 A police dog can generally work 8 hours a day performing a variety of tasks ranging from drug sweeps, suspect chase downs, and patrol shifts and they need to be able to maintain their workload.
 As a result aerobic endurance is important, especially the ability to maintain a high level of aerobic capacity.

 One of the best ways to boost Aerobic endurance is through running related activities.
-Specialised Fetch training like our Ballfit12 Program is perfect because it uses the Malinois natural high prey drive to develop endurance through our specific 12 Week Ball endurance program.
+Specialised Fetch training is perfect because it uses the Malinois natural high prey drive to develop endurance through our specific 12 Week Ball endurance program.
 Treadmill running is also highly beneficial, especially for those days when weather is poor.
 Our specialist Slatmill provides you with the ability to also track your dogs workout via our speed computer.